Minimum viable product: Marketing

-Releasing and assessing the impact of a minimum viable product is a market testing strategy that is used to screen product ideas soon after their generation.
-In software development, the release is facilitated by rapid application development tools and languages common to web application development.

 The MVP differs from the conventional market testing strategy of investing time and money early to implement a product before testing it in the market.
 It is intended to ensure that the market wants the product before large time and monetary investments are made.
 The MVP differs from the open-source software methodology of release early, release often that listens to users, letting them define the features and future of the product.
 Instead, the MVP starts with a product vision, which is maintained throughout the product life cycle, although it is adapted based on the explicit and implicit (indirect measures) feedback from potential future customers of the product.

-The MVP is a strategy that may be used as a part of Blank's customer development methodology that focuses on continual product iteration and refinement based on customer feedback.
-Additionally, the presentation of non-existing products and features may be refined using web-based statistical hypothesis testing, such as A/B testing.

-Business Model Canvas

-The Business Model Canvas is used to map in the major components and activities for a company starting out.
-The minimum viable product can be designed by using selected components of the Business Model Canvas.

-Emerging applications

-Concepts from minimum viable products are applied in other aspects of startups and organizations.

-Minimum viable brand (MVB)

-Using a minimum viable brand (MVB) concept can ensure brand hypotheses are grounded in strategic intent and market insights.

 Criticism

 Some research has shown that early release of an MVP may hurt a company more than help when companies risk imitation by a competitor and have not established other barriers to imitation.
 It has also indicated that negative feedback on an MVP can negatively affect a company's reputation.
 Many developers of mobile and digital products are now criticizing the MVP because customers can easily switch between competing products through platforms (e.g. app stores).
 Also, products that do not offer the expected minimum standard of quality are inferior to competitors that enter the market with a higher standard.

 A notable limitation of the MVP is rooted in its approach that seeks out to test its ideas to the market.
 Since the business's new product ideas can be inferred from their testing, the method may be unsuited to environments where the protection of the intellectual property is limited (and where products are easily imitated).